 Before publishing letters or saving drafts on the publish instance, perform the following steps on author and publish instance to enable Save as Draft feature:

 The cq:lastReplicationAction, cq:lastreplicated and cq:lastReplicatedBy properties are not carried over to publish instance by default.
-In order to carry over cq:lastReplicationAction, cq:lastreplicated and cq:lastReplicatedBy properties to publish instance, disable the com.day.cq.replication.impl.ReplicationPropertiesFilterFactory component.
+To carry over cq:lastReplicationAction, cq:lastreplicated and cq:lastReplicatedBy properties to publish instance, disable the com.day.cq.replication.impl.ReplicationPropertiesFilterFactory component.
 To disable the component:

 To enable save as draft feature, replace the existing URL at VersionRestoreManager Author URL with URL of your author instance.
 To replace the URL: